brandon-neth/ChapelWebsite/content/scalable.md

 +++

 Workflows written using Chapel scale enormously.
-The same code written on your laptop will perform on however many nodes you can give it, be it one, dozens, or thousands.
-Arkouda, a Chapel application for data analysis at scale, scales to more than 8000 nodes.
-The largest supercomputers in the world use Chapel.
-You can too.
+The same code written on your laptop can perform on however many nodes you can give it, be it one, dozens, or thousands.
+Applications written by Chapel users have successfully scaled to more than 8,000 compute nodes, 1,000,000 CPU cores, and 1,000 GPUs.
+The largest supercomputers in the world run Chapel.
+Whatever scale the system, you can too.
 {.content-paragraph}

 # Scaling Results with Chapel